 Etna Bianco

 The Etna Bianco is 95% Caricante and 5% Cataratto.
-The terraced vines are 60 years old and trained in both Spalliere and Albarello.
+The terraced vines are 60 years old and trained in both Spalliera and Albarello.
 The grapes are hand harvested and sorted stringently in the vineyard and again at the cantina.
 They are then softly pressed and fermented at a temperature between 13-16 degrees Celsius.
-The wine spends 6 months on the lees and is aged for another 6 in stainless after racking.
+The wine spends 6 months on the lees and is aged for another 6 months in stainless after racking.

 Etna Rosso